w-a-gomes/ansicolorimage/README.md

 Each item represents a line, making it easy to enter parallel information.
 I will also use the accent color to color the text with a vintage look, just like the image.

-Understand the color formatting in the link:: https://github.com/termstandard/colors
 ```python
 poem = """